-What if you have answered the five questions above and concluded that your work situation has moved beyond “it’s complicated” into the “it’s awful and I need to be single” category?
-The best strategy is to start actively looking for other options and applying for jobs while still employed.
+What if you have answered the five questions above and concluded that your work situation has moved beyond “it's complicated” into the “it's awful and I need to be single” category?
+The best strategy to quit your job start is by actively looking for other options and applying for jobs while still employed.
 This step is best done as quietly as possible, no matter how tempted you might be to make a scene.
 Here are five common mistakes that professionals in this situation make to the detriment of their long-term careers.

 Mistake #1: Gossiping and complaining to coworkers.

 Sure, it may help you blow off some steam and bond over the shared misery.
 However, complaining and gossiping adds no constructive value beyond making you feel momentarily better.
 The relief will pass quickly, but the consequences may last longer than this job.
 Feeling frustrated and upset is completely normal in your situation.
-Try to channel those feelings into constructive next steps — brush the dust off of that LinkedIn profile, get a professional to review your resume, or re-connect with professionals who can help you find a new opportunity.
+Try to channel those feelings into constructive next steps — brush the dust off of that LinkedIn profile during the job search, get a professional to review your resume, or re-connect with professionals who can help you find a new opportunity.

 Mistake #2: Using the possibility of quitting as leverage.